Revanthkumar07/Course-Reservation-and-Exam-registration-systems/README.md

-# Course-Reservation-and-Exam-registration-systems
+# Hospital-Management-System

-# Reg No:
+# Reg No: 212224240023
-# Name:
+# Name: B V REVANTH KUMAR
-# Date:
+# Date: 09/03/2026

 # AIM:
-To develop the Course Reservation and Exam Registration System using Star UML
+To develop the Hospital Management System using Star UML.

 # Problem Statement:
-1.Educational institutions face challenges in managing course registrations and exam enrollments manually, which often results in errors, inefficiencies, and student dissatisfaction.
+1.Hospital Management System is needed to streamline and automate various hospital operations that are currently handled manually or with fragmented software, leading to inefficiencies and errors.

-2.Students struggle with real-time access to course availability, prerequisites, time-table conflicts, and often miss deadlines or make incorrect exam registrations due to lack of system guidance.
+2.Managing patient records, appointments, billing, and medical histories manually causes delays, data loss, and poor coordination among departments.

-3.There is no centralized platform to handle both course and exam registrations, making it difficult to track eligibility, enforce prerequisites, and generate reports or hall tickets accurately.
+3.Patients face difficulties in booking appointments, accessing their medical reports, and receiving timely notifications for tests or follow-ups.

-4.Faculty and administrators require an automated system to create and manage course and exam schedules, monitor student registrations, and generate accurate academic records.
+4.Hospital staff and doctors require a centralized platform to manage patient information, schedule consultations, prescribe medications, and track treatments efficiently.

-5.A combined system is needed to allow students to seamlessly register for courses and corresponding exams with real-time validation, schedule checks, seat availability, and automatic eligibility verification.
+5.The system should integrate pharmacy management, billing, staff management, and inventory control to improve overall hospital workflow and resource utilization.

-6.The system must provide secure, role-based access for students, faculty, and administrators while ensuring timely notifications, analytics, and integration with academic databases for transparent and efficient academic management.
+6.It must ensure secure, role-based access for doctors, nurses, administrative staff, and patients, while maintaining data confidentiality and complying with healthcare regulations.

 UML DIAGRAMS

 # USE CASE DIAGRAM